 Cycling across the entirety of Europe

 Of course, some of these EuroVelo routes lead through Austria, located at the heart of Europe.
-A total of four different EuroVelo bike trails take fans of EuroVelo through Austria.
-The River Danube Cycle Trail, the Tauern Cycle Trail, the Alpe Adria Cycle Route, the River Drava Cycle Trail and the Thermal Spa Cycle Trail in Lower Austria and Styria, as well as the Vienna-Breclav Cycle Trail, form the basis for the long-distance EuroVelo cycle route network in Austria.
+A total of five different EuroVelo bike trails (EuroVelo 14 new from summer 2020 on) take fans of EuroVelo through Austria.
+The River Danube Cycle Trail, the Tauern Cycle Trail, the Alpe Adria Cycle Route, the River Drava Cycle Trail, the River Mur Cycle Trail, the River Enns Cycle Trail and the Thermal Spa Cycle Trail in Lower Austria and Styria, as well as the Vienna-Breclav Cycle Trail, form the basis for the long-distance EuroVelo cycle route network in Austria.

 EuroVelo6 - Explore European rivers by bike